SK-EID/smart-id-java-client/README.md

 // Use the session information as needed
 ```

-## Response on Successful Dynamic-Link Signature Session Creation
-Upon successful initiation, the session will proceed, and the user can complete the signing process using the dynamic link.
-The `sign()` method will handle polling the session status and return the `SmartIdSignature` once the user has signed.

 ## Response Parameters
 The response from a successful dynamic link signature session creation contains the following parameters: